1. Feature Overview

 LeadSquared’s landing pages provide existing templates that are optimized to help you capture and convert your leads.

 You can add leads manually to LeadSquared, from the Manage Leads page.
+To know more, please refer to How to Add Leads.

 - Import Leads